rkimball/tinytcp/README.md

 * Because the tinytcp test app uses a promiscuous socket in order to read/write Layer 2 Ethernet frames, the test app must be run with elevated privileges.
 ```
-sudo testApp/testApp
+sudo test_app/test_app
 ```
-* To view the tinytcp testApp web page you will need to point a browser at the IPv4 address that testApp gets from DHCP.
+* To view the tinytcp test_app web page you will need to point a browser at the IPv4 address that test_app gets from DHCP.
 This is printed out when the app is run.
-You will also need to use a browser on a different computer that the one running testApp.
-When run, testApp will produce output like this:
+You will also need to use a browser on a different computer that the one running test_app.
+When run, test_app will produce output like this:
 ```
 sending discover
 discover sent